Stryyder/The-Coding-Journey/README.md

 ### Projects I'm working on
 - 2D Baseball Game: Learning basic graphics setup for Unity
 - Mega-Cheat: Work halted to work on a client site (React looks promising to componentize this)
-- Client site: Laying the foundations
+- Client site: Skeleton in place - Working on performance tweaks
 - Jabroney: Work ended.
 Great project, but the more I learn, the more embarrassed I am of it.